 In addition to our meetings, Board members and Friends of the Board spend many hours each month in communications with each other, and with local alums, suppliers, and AAUM staff members based in Ann Arbor.

 All of the work done by the local club is performed by volunteers.

 The operations of the club are governed by our Bylaws.

-Thanks to Herb Bowie (President), Michael Roberto (VP), Saurabh Nayyar (Secretary) and Pat Jablonski (Treasurer) for their service as club officers over the past year!
+Thanks to Herb Bowie (President), Michael Roberto (VP), Wenting Guo (Secretary) and Tyler Walz/Wenting Guo (Treasurer) for their service as club officers over the past year!

 All members of the national Association who reside within the greater Seattle area are automatically members of our Seattle club.

 Our club events are open to all U-M alumni, family members and friends, irrespective of their AAUM membership status.